Information for professionals

 Referral guidelines

-• Musculoskeletal outpatient appointments: Please use RMS (Referral Management System) or advise your patients/clients to use the self-referral form.
+• Musculoskeletal outpatient appointments: Please use RMS (Referral Management System) or if a Dundee resident advise your patients/clients to use the self-referral form.

 • Home visits: use RMS (Referral Management System) if you have access to this.
 Alternatively, use the self-referral form for Angus & Dundee CRT or Perth & Kinross CRT (Community Rehab Team).
 Please remember that home visits are generally only available to individuals who cannot, as a result of their condition, attend an outpatient appointment.